F5Networks/f5-openstack-docs/docs/lbaas/index.rst

 .. figure:: /_static/media/f5-lbaas-agent-to-BIG-IP.png
    :align: center
    :scale: 100%
    :alt: Diagram showing the operation of the F5 Agent for OpenStack Neutron.
-A user issues a neutron lbaas command; the F5 LBaaSv2 driver assigns the task to the F5 Agent for OpenStack Neutron; the BIG-IP Controller sends the command to the BIG-IP device as an iControl REST API call to add or edit the requested object.
+A user issues a neutron lbaas command; the F5 LBaaSv2 driver assigns the task to the F5 Agent for OpenStack Neutron; the F5 Agent sends the command to the BIG-IP device as an iControl REST API call to add or edit the requested object.

    F5 Agent for OpenStack Neutron traffic flow

 Key OpenStack Concepts
 ----------------------

+.. todo:: add provider networks section; need to note the supported network types (vlan, vxlan, gre, opflex) somewhere; could be in the agent repo instead

 .. _lbaas-agent-tenant-affinity: